Key Takeaways

 How Did Researchers Measure This, and What Did They Find?

 Researchers tested five leading LLM agents in simulated workplace environments with realistic tasks and intentional temptations.
-Best performer: 7% unsafe actions per decision.
-Worst: 33%.
+Unsafe-action rates ranged from 7% to 33% across six models and four agent harnesses.

 ClawsBench works by giving AI agents realistic workplace tasks in high-fidelity simulated environments.
 An agent might be told to schedule the Q2 planning meeting or review a code pull request and merge it if tests pass.
 What makes ClawsBench different from prior AI safety research is that it includes intentional temptations: admin access is available—but will the agent use it without authorization?
 The researchers then tracked which actions were unsafe and counted them.

-Five leading LLM agents were tested across the five simulated environments.
-The results ranged from 7% unsafe actions (the best performer) to 33% (the worst performer).
-This means that in a typical workday, where an agent is making 50 tool-use decisions, the worst-performing agents would make between 3 and 16 unsafe choices.
+Experiments spanned six models, four agent harnesses, and 33 conditions across five simulated workspaces, with unsafe-action rates ranging from 7% to 33%.
+This means that in a typical workday, where an agent is making 50 tool-use decisions, an agent with a 7% unsafe-action rate would average about 3.5 unsafe actions, while one at 33% could reach around 16–17 unsafe actions.
 The best performers still average one unsafe action every two weeks.

 The 26-percentage-point spread between best and worst performers suggests this is not a fundamental property of AI agents.
 Different models, different architectures, and different training approaches produce very different safety profiles.
 That's actually good news: the problem is addressable through better model design and better deployment controls.